 For ten years, I wrote copy + developed marketing strategies for clients from Fortune 500 companies to small mom & pop businesses.
-It was a good career, and I loved spending my days writing & strategizing, but it never felt quite right, like a shoe that was ever-so-slightly too small.
+It was a good career, and I loved spending my days writing & strategizing, but it never felt quite right, like a shoe that was just a bit too small.

 Then I gave birth to my daughter and everything changed.